typeddjango/awesome-python-typing/README.md

 - [Type Check Your Django Application](https://kracekumar.com/post/type_check_your_django_app/) - An article based on two recent talks on adding type checks to Django.
 - [typing](https://docs.python.org/3/library/typing.html) - Official Python documentation for `typing` module.
 - [Python-typing-koans](https://github.com/kracekumar/python-typing-koans/) - A set of examples to learn optional static typing in Python.
+- [Python Type Checking (Guide)](https://realpython.com/python-type-checking/) - In this guide, you will get a look into Python type checking.
 - [Adding type hints to urllib3](https://sethmlarson.dev/blog/2021-10-18/tests-arent-enough-case-study-after-adding-types-to-urllib3) - Tests are not enough: Case study adding type hints to urllib3.
 - [Adam Johnsons Blog](https://adamj.eu/tech/tag/mypy/) - Adam Johnson blogs about typing practices.
 - [ParamSpec Guide](https://sobolevn.me/2021/12/paramspec-guide) - Newly released feature in `PEP612` allows you do a lot of advanced typing things with functions and their signatures.